-I was extremely fortunate to receive a grant from the James Pantyfedwen Foundation to help with my tuition fees at Cardiff University, where I studied for a Masters’ degree in Devolution and Governance within the School of Law and Politics.
+I was extremely fortunate to receive a grant from the James Pantyfedwen Foundation to help with my tuition fees at Cardiff University, where I studied for a Masters’ degree in Devolution and Governance within the School of Law and Politics, and received a Cardiff University prize at the end of the year for the highest marks of the year.

 When I received the letter offering a grant, I was over the moon, as I knew that I wouldn’t have been able to study without financial support.
 I thoroughly enjoyed my course, studying modules on Devolution, Welsh Politics, Policy in Wales, Welsh Governance, and for my dissertation, I assessed the efficiency of access to justice in the rural areas of Wales, compared to Australia and New Zealand.
 This subject was of great interest to me and was a wonderful opportunity to develop my knowledge of the subject.